 The very first Orangevale dog park opened in July 2017.
 The location is inside Pecan Park.
-Prior to the opening, dog owners would typically need to drive their dogs to other cities to visit accessible parks.
-Having a dog park is a great feature to add to the city, especially given the risks associated with dogs being walked around neighborhoods and other public areas like schools and sports fields.
+Before the opening, dog owners would typically need to drive their dogs to other cities to visit accessible parks.
+A dog park is a great feature to add to the city, especially given the risks associated with dogs being walked around neighborhoods and other public areas like schools and sports fields.
 The risk is that a vicious dog may wind up attacking someone in these public settings, or a dog may wind up off-leash and attack another person.Dog Attacks are a Serious Safety Issue

 Each year, about 4.7 million Americans are bitten by dogs.
 About 1-in-5 dog bites result in injuries that require some form of medical attention.
 In fact, more than 29,000 reconstructive surgeries are necessary due to severe dog bite injuries.

 The average cost of hospital treatment for a serious dog bite is $18,200, which is 50 percent higher than the cost for other types of injuries requiring a hospital stay.What to do after a Dog Bite